watterle/hoi4ic/README.md

 - Select the countries to analyze in the inputtag variable.
 Tags variable has a list of them, majors/minors variables are shortcuts to usual choices.

 ## Autoclicker settings
 - Modify the path to the images inside the script to fit your own pc.
 The files are s1.png s2.png s3.png.
+Right click to edit the 3 lines working on pictures.
-- Press the run button on the middle-top to start the script.
-It will open a small window where you can lookout for the functioning
+- Press the play button on the middle-top to start the script.
+It will open a small window where you can check the script progress and start/stop it
-- Set number of loops to infinite
+- Set number of loops to infinite (0)
 - Run the script from the window

 ## Autoclicker loop and notes